 - Years 5 and 6 Rounders (intra and inter school)

-- Links with Positive Futures and 2Active have supported the drive to increase the numbers of pupils participating in physical activity both in and after school.
+Links with 2Active have supported the drive to increase the numbers of pupils participating in physical activity both in and after school.

 Primary Physical Education Curriculum Offer